doqlee/doqlee.github.io/_pages/main.md

 </style>

 I am a Ph.D. candidate in Economics at New York University (NYU). \
-Prior to my Ph.D., I was a research analyst at the International Monetary Fund (IMF).
+In September 2026, I will join the International Monetary Fund (IMF) as an Economist.
 * Interests: Macroeconomics, Asset Pricing
 * Email: [dql204@nyu.edu](mailto:dql204@nyu.edu)
-* **I am on the 2025-2026 academic job market.**

 [**[CV]**](../files/CV_Do_Lee.pdf)
 <br>